exlskills/course-java-ap/05_Iterations/02_Final Exam/01_Question 2/00_Multiple Choice.prob.md

 </code></pre>
 <p>What is printed as a result of executing the code segment? <<

-( ) A. 0 {{A is incorrect because 6 is printed.
-Look at the process shown below.}}
+( ) 0 {{Incorrect because 6 is printed.
+Look at the process shown within the second answer choice.}}
-(x) B. 6 {{B is correct because it accurately represents what the while loop does and the number of times the body of the while loop is executed.
+(x) 6 {{Correct because it accurately represents what the while loop does and the number of times the body of the while loop is executed.
 The process is shown below:
 When varTwo = 30,
 <code>varTwo != 0 // true</code>